 Farm-based tourism, known as agritourism, can provide farmers with significant supplemental income, especially for smaller operations.
-University of Cooperative Extension, which recognizes the economic impact agritourism can have on individual farmers, is devoting a new program area focusing on educating, promoting and supporting agritourism opportunities throughout Maine’s farming community.
+University of Cooperative Extension, which recognizes the economic impact agritourism can have on individual farmers, is devoting a new program area focusing on educating, promoting, and supporting agritourism opportunities throughout Maine’s farming community.

 After attending this program, participants will have a general understanding of agritourism, and will be able to identify at least one potential agritourism activity on their farm.
-Participants will also be able to identify the first three basic steps toward developing agritourism on their farm.
+Participants will also be able to identify the first three basic steps towards developing agritourism on their farm.

 What defines agritourism, according to Edwards, can range from roadside stands and pick-your-own operations to farmers markets and on-farm retail stores.